 What Can You Claim Under Bodily Injury Liability For Car Insurance

-As per the no-fault system followed in Ontario, no matter who is at fault, any injuries that you suffer due to the accident may be claimed under accident benefits coverage of your policy.
+As per the no-fault system followed in Ontario, no matter who is at fault, any injuries that you suffer due to the accident may be claimed under the accident benefits coverage of your policy.
 The Statutory Accident Benefits coverage comes under a separate section of your car insurance policy.

 When there is an accident there are chances that most of the passengers and drivers may get hurt.
 If the accident involved more than two vehicles, then the damages could be more.
 The bodily injury component of liability coverage helps to claim for such injuries.
 In case, the passengers seated in the other vehicle were injured then they may file a lawsuit against you.